 The Gulf Consortium may delegate the responsibility for communicating and coordinating with State and Federal agencies to the General Manager, General Counsel, or such other Consultants as determined by the Board.
 The General Manager shall ensure that the Board is timely informed of any relevant communications with State and Federal agencies, including through communication with individual Board Members when necessary.

-CPR-1.2.1 All formal inter agency correspondences and agreements will be made publicly available on the Gulf Consortium’s website.
+CPR-1.2.1 All formal, direct inter-agency agreements will be made publicly available on the Gulf Consortium’s website.
+This does not include inter-agency agreements between the Consortium and its subrecipients.

 CPR-1.2.2 Communication with individual board members must be conducted in a manner which complies with Chapter 286, Florida Statutes, the “Sunshine Law.”